 It is --,---,--- (--,---,---) from home.
 How fast is it going?
 Currently Starman is travelling at --,--- (--,---, --) around the sun, which is - (-) every second.
 The fastest car ever!
 It's also going 20 km/h faster every day.

 The Roadster is currently moving away from Earth at a speed of about ---,--- (--,---) .
-It will come close to Earth every 30 years.
+Roughly every 2 years and 9 months the Roadster passes near Earth.

 Since midnight last night, he has travelled 163,000 km (101,000 mi) .
 Since you started looking at this page he has travelled 0 km (0 mi) .